Russians start to feel the pinch as economy struggles

 Shoppers are also turning to Russian products, which, according to software engineer Dmitry Klekovkin, "are not bad, in fact much more tasty".

-"Probably, the price for those products grew, but in general we still spend the same amount on groceries," he said, putting his family's monthly bill at around 15,000 rubles (205.61 pounds).
+"Probably, the price for those products grew, but in general we still spend the same amount on groceries," he said, putting his family's monthly bill at around 15,000 rubles ($325).

 Hunting for bargains may also have helped Russia's cheap but often-derided Lada car, which unlike its leading foreign competitors posted an almost one percent sales increase in October compared with a year ago.

 "Somehow everything is OK.
-Incomes are rising and I don't really analyse spending," said Artur Trofimov who lives in Russia's far east.
+Incomes are rising and I don't really analyze spending," said Artur Trofimov who lives in Russia's far east.
 "As for expensive products, well so what?"

 (Additional reporting by Maria Kiselyova, Alexander Winning and Gleb Stolyarov, editing by Timothy Heritage and David Stamp)